 Bunch primarily focuses on auto dealers, low-income housing syndicators, high net worth executives and real estate development companies.
 He also has extensive experience with cost segregation studies, research and development tax credit studies, and IRS audit defense, both personal and corporate.
 Bunch’s experience at large multinational public accounting firms and local firms enables him to understand and counsel clients on a broad range of issues.

 Steve holds a Bachelors of Science in Accounting from the University of Florida and a Masters of Accounting from the Warrington College of Business at the University of Florida.
-He manages a team of several accountants dedicated exclusively to preparing and filing claims under the BP Economic Loss Settlement Program.
+He manages a team of several accountants dedicated exclusively to preparing and filing oil spill claims.

 Cameron B. Ross